Wednesday, February 25, 2026

-In collaboration with CAE, CeO, DDEEA, and SuccessWorks, the Empowering You Career & Internship Conference was created with the intention to help students clarify their academic goals, connect their academic work with post-graduation careers and opportunities, and aids students in preparing to enter a diverse and global workforce.
+In collaboration with CAE, CeO, and SuccessWorks, the conference is designed to help students clarify their academic goals and connect their academic work with post-graduation careers and opportunities.
+The conference also aids students in preparing to enter a diverse and global workforce.

 Empowering You Conference Details